Submission Guidelines for Post-mortem Examination

-- Post-mortem examination and basic histopathology: all cases submitted for post-mortem examination will be examined by our board-certified pathologists and/or a Veterinary Investigation Officer (VIO).
-Standard fees are based on species and weight, as shown in our post-mortem price structure, and include gross post-mortem examination with routine histopathology for up to 5 tissues.
-A special processing fee may be applicable in certain circumstances- price on application.
+- Post-mortem examination and basic histopathology: all cases submitted for post-mortem examination will be examined by our Pathology team and/or a Veterinary Investigation Officer (VIO).
+Standard fees are based on species and weight, as shown in our post-mortem price structure, and include gross post-mortem examination with routine histopathology for up to 5 tissues, as required.

 - Additional testing: such as microbial culture, may be needed or recommended in some, but not all cases.
 Where this is required as part of the diagnostic process, an additional fee will be charged.
 Any additional tests recommended in the initial report will be only be performed and charged following approval by the submitting veterinary surgeon.

 Turn-around time (TAT)